USUALLY ASKED QUESTIONS

 Once we accept the recovery assignment, we move swiftly into action.
 Our modus operandi is never fully disclosed, but we can tell you that an experienced field agent is consigned the case.
-Rule of thumb, we generally work on a time period of 3 weeks to recover the debt.
-What you can be certain of – WE WILL BE WASTING NO TIME!
+Rule of thumb is – a period of 3 weeks of concentrated effort will generally see the recovery of the debt.

 Are there any upfront court costs?

 We prefer to avoid the courts and, therefore, court costs are never a prerequisite of FIDC.
-Our intention is to collect the debt by reasoning with your debtor.
-If the debtor is reluctant to resolve the matter in a set period of time, we may then recommend court action.
+Nor do we seek membership.
+If the debtor is reluctant to resolve the matter after 4 weeks of follow-up then we may recommend court action.
 In such case, we would advise as to the court costs without any commitment or obligation on your part.

 What if the debtor disappears?

 We can perform skip searches if the debtor disappears.
 We are members of numerous national databases (not available to the public) that we can lodge an ALERT on the debtor’s name in order to receive information as to their whereabouts.
-No matter where in the world they go these day – we can track them down.
+Our own Absconded list is very effective in obtaining the assistance of the public.

 Are there fee variances and additional charges?

-The commission is clearly agreed between us (per the Submission form) and it DOES NOT VARY.
-If company or real estate holding searches are required we would bring this to your attention before any commencement.
-There are NO HIDDEN FEES OR CHARGES AT ALL.
-THE AGREED COMMISSION % APPLIES TO WHATEVER IS ACTUALLY RECOVERED (- not on whatever we might have tried to collect – but were unable to for whatever reason).
+No!
+The commission is clearly agreed upfront (per the Submission form).
+The fee does not vary!
+If either company or real estate searches are required we would bring this to your attention early.
+There are NO HIDDEN FEES OR CHARGES.
+Our percentage fee applies to whatever is collected.

 What if the debtor suggests a payment arrangement?

-A payment arrangement is sometimes an only option for the debtor in financial difficulties.
-In such a case, we monitor the payments.
-The payments are receipted to our trust account and the funds disbursed at month-end (less the commission) direct to your bank account.
+Payment arrangements are often agreed upon between the debtor and the field agent.
+We monitor the payments – receipted to our trust account, and the funds are disbursed at month-end (less or % fee) and EFT is made directly to your bank account.
 A statement and tax invoice is dispatched to you contemporaneously by email.